High 5: Felipe Massa's F1 career highlights

 - Has driven for Williams, Ferrari, Sauber

-(CNN)November 27 will mark the passage of an era in Formula One, as one of its most popular drivers ends his career.
+(CNN)November 27 will mark the passing of an era in Formula One, as one of its most popular drivers ends his career.

 Felipe Massa will retire at the end of the 2016 season after 15 years in the elite motorsport.